nkoorty/GearHackathon/README.md

 ### 2.
 Gtest details are added ASAP.
 ### 3.
 Frontend is built using Swift (UIKit, and SpriteKit).
-Pictures will be attached ASAP.
+See pictures below
 ### 4.
 Frontend interacts with Backend using HTTP requests, which are managed by an Express.js Server and a NetworkManager.